1960s Schmahl & Schulz Table Lamp

 Manufacturer: Schmahl & Schulz GmbH & Co.
 KG, Barmen, Wuppertall, Germany (Schmahl + Schulz).

-Other versions: Made in slightly different styles.
-Produced as wall lamps, pendant lamps, ceiling lamps.
-This lamp is model number 4903.
+Other versions: This 1960s Schmahl & Schulz table lamp or desk lamp exists in slightly different styles.
+Produced as a wall lamp, a pendant lamp and a ceiling lamp or flush mount.
+This table lamp is model number 4903.

 Schmahl & Schulz